An Interview with the Artist Behind the Covers for Goosebumps

 Well, they’re not Thoreau, but they’re good.
 And they got a lot of kids reading who would have otherwise never picked up a book.

 Tell me about the style.
-They illustrations were all really slick; everything was glistening and warped.
+The illustrations were all really slick; everything was glistening and warped.

 For Goosebumps I used a mixture of paint and airbrushing, which provided that sleek, finished look.
 Then the distorted perspective thing really started with the Goosebumps book Egg Monsters from Mars.
 It was a kitchen scene, which was going to be hard to make interesting, so I warped the cabinets and the tiles.
 Then that sort of became the look.